dbca-wa/wastd/docs/_sources/data_collection/data_collection_admin.rst.txt

 * Date & time: Set time zone to AWST (GMT+08)
 * Security: do not configure any screen lock (leave as is)
+* Keyboard: Whenever the keyboard is open, tap the settings cogwheel and resize it at the uper edge to be as large as possible.
+Increase font size too.

 App settings: